NoMeansNowastaken/KarutaSniper/README.md

 2. Run install.bat (if on windows)
 3. If that doesnt work or you are on a different os follow the instructions below
 4. Install requirements
-5. Install [discord.py-self](https://github.com/dolfies/discord.py-self) from repo (you need version 2 or higher)
-6. Install tesseract-ocr (and add to path)
+5. Install tesseract-ocr (and add to path)
    1. If on windows prebuilt binaries can be found at https://github.com/UB-Mannheim/tesseract/wiki

 ## How to use